-“Let’s go,” the captain followed, and they turned and headed back towards their horses.
+The captain frowned.
+“Let’s go.”
+They all turned and headed back towards their horses.

 They only made it a few steps before hearing a loud thump behind them.
-They spun around to find Isaiah, now nearly as wide as the hole and more than 12 feet tall.
+When they spun around, they found Isaiah standing there, now nearly as wide as the hole and more than 12 feet tall.
 The once small figure was like a man amongst toddlers.

-“You’ll remember my name, now won’t you.
-It is Isaiah Milton,” Isaiah said.
+“You’ll remember my name now, won’t you?
+It’s Isaiah Milton,” Isaiah said.
 His deep voice surprised him.

 Before the soldiers could get off a shot, Isaiah pushed the nearest man to the ground.
-It was no longer a fair fight.
+It wasn’t a fair fight.
 The bullets and the men were no match.
 Isaiah’s whole view had changed.
 It was like he was standing on top of a tall ladder, looking down on playful children.
-The men were quickly beaten and bruised with broken bones and headed back to their horses.
+The beaten, bruised men finally headed back to their horses.

 “We’ll be back,” one shouted.